tulasidamarla/networking/Router_N_Modem.md

-Difference between Router and Modem?
+Difference between Router and Modem(Taken from Quora)?

 Router
 ------
 1)A router is a small box that joins two or more networks like the internet and a local network (see below).